subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 - In video data, pixel from the current frames can be enriched with the information from previous frames.

-Self Attention is a way of enriching the features, by adding context information.
+Self Attention is a way of enriching the features, making the features *context-aware*.

 Self Attention bare bones
 -----------------------